bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 The plot below demonstrates how to set these attributes using the
 |bokeh.plotting| interface.
 Click or tap circles on the plot to see the
-effect on the selected and nonselected glyphs.
+effect on the selected and non-selected glyphs.
 To clear the selection and restore the original state, click anywhere in the plot *outside* of a circle.